petercondoleon/Framing-Queensland/README.md

 - Correct the SVGs
 - Sort SVGs and PNGs with consistent names and remove any older/not being planned on being used.
-- do roundover.html css and transition from off page to on page (like loading screen but reverse), this can be called from the end of the timer (width == maxwidth).
+  (like loading screen but reverse), this can be called from the end of the timer (width == maxwidth).
-- fix instructions page showing up on the home screen when rescaling
 - ensure that regardless of the image loaded in the game page it cannot exceed a certain height and the game.php cannot be scrolled on desktop
 - Ajax Call on keywords, store in a variable